google/web-starter-kit/README.md

 ## Quickstart

-[Download  File](https://github.com/google/web-starter-kit/releases/latest) the kit or clone this repository and build on what is included in the `app` directory.
+[Download](https://github.com/google/web-starter-kit/releases/latest) the kit or clone this repository and build on what is included in the `app` directory.

 There are two HTML starting points, from which you can choose: